nicolaturn/on_demand_slicing/README.md

 # On_demand_slicing - NetworkingII Activity Project #

 ## Introduction ##
-The goal of this project is to implement a network slicing approach to enable dynamic activation/de-activation of network slices via CLI/GUI commands within Comnetsemu enviroment.
+The goal of this project is to implement a network slicing approach to enable dynamic activation/de-activation of network slices via CLI commands within Comnetsemu enviroment.
 The original Comnetsemu source code with all the detailed examples can be found [here](https://git.comnets.net/public-repo/comnetsemu.git).

 A multi-hop technology is used for this emulation --> there are 11 hosts (h1,h2,h3,h4,h5,h6,h7,h8,h9,h10,h11) and 3 switches (s1,s2,s3) in the network: